getsentry/sentry-docs/src/docs/product/performance/database.md

 To view more details, click on a query from the table to open its **Query Summary** page.

-- backend SDKs are eligible
-- only `db` and `db.sql` spans
-- you need up-to-date SDK versions (maybe I list the exact versions)
-- parameterized queries
-- you see a list of queries
-- you see the average duration of queries
-- you see a table of queries sorted by time spent
-- you can change the sorting
-- filtering by domain or by command

 ### Span Eligibility

 For best results, please make sure your Sentry SDK is up-to-date.